Richard John Garcia: Auxiliary Bishop of Sacramento

-Pope John Paul II named Garcia titular bishop of Bapara and auxiliary bishop of the Diocese of Sacramento on November 25, 1997 He was consecrated on January 28, 1998, at the Cathedral of the Blessed Sacrament in Sacramento; Bishop William Weigand served as his principal consecrator, with Archbishop John R. Quinn and Bishop Pierre DuMaine as his principal co-consecrators.
+Pope John Paul II named Garcia as titular bishop of Bapara and auxiliary bishop of the Diocese of Sacramento on November 25, 1997.
+He was consecrated on January 28, 1998, at the Cathedral of the Blessed Sacrament in Sacramento, California.
+Bishop William Weigand served as his principal consecrator, with Archbishop John R. Quinn and Bishop Pierre DuMaine as his principal co-consecrators.
 In Sacramento, Garcia served as vicar general and moderator of the curia, vicar for clergy, episcopal vicar for the Hispanic American population, and vicar for education and vocations.

 Bishop of Monterey in California

-On December 19, 2006, Pope Benedict VI named Garcia as bishop of the Diocese of Monterey.
+On December 19, 2006, Pope Benedict XVI named Garcia as bishop of Monterey in California.
 He was installed on January 30, 2007.